BitcoinDesign/Guide/guide/payments/transactions.md

 %}

 #### 1. Get recipient address
 The sender needs a valid address for the payment to be sent to.
-This can be shared by the recipient as a QR code, in plain text or as a payment link.
+This can be shared by the recipient as a QR code, in plain text, or as a payment link.

 #### 2. Creation
-The wallet application guides the sender through collecting the required information (address and amount), and any optional configurations (which coins to send, fee options) in order to create a transaction.
+The wallet application guides the sender through collecting the required information (address and amount) and any optional configurations (which coins to send, fee options) in order to create a transaction.

 #### 3. Signing
 The transaction needs to be signed by the [private key(s)]({{ '/guide/glossary/#private-key' | relative_url }}) of the input [address(es)]({{ '/guide/glossary/#address' | relative_url }}) to be valid.
 The signing is often done in the same application after the transaction has created and configured, but this does not have to be the case.